 - Due Diligence, in preventing fraudulent claims by people who have no legal or moral right to assume control of blogs.

-As part of an improved procedure for disposition of Blogger blogs left behind by deceased owners, Blogger now uses GMail Help: Accessing a deceased person's mail as guidelines.
+As part of an improved procedure for disposition of Blogger blogs left behind by deceased owners, Blogger now uses Google Help: Accessing a deceased person's account as guidelines.
 The new guidelines

 - Use a two part process - a preliminary review, followed by a formal court documented process.